-Are you making any progress attracting back your ex?
-Do you have an “ex back” strategy and plan?
-Is your “ex back strategy working?
-If your “ex back strategy” isn’t working, it’s time to change strategy.
+Do you have a strategy and plan on how to attract back your ex?
+Is your “ex back” strategy working?
+If your “ex back” strategy isn’t working, it’s time to change strategy.

 The simple answer is: When what you are doing isn’t getting you any results, or is making things worse you are not making progress.